troperville

 • The Golden Voyage of Sinbad.
 After defeating Prince Koura, Sinbad has the opportunity to gain a "crown of untold riches".
 He generously gives it to the facially-disfigured Vizier instead, and the crown restores the Vizier to normal.

 • In Lawrence of Arabia following the storming of Aqaba the Bedouin turn their attentions to plunder.
-In another incident later, Lawrence explains that this is part of his men's pay.
+In a later incident, Lawrence explains that this is part of his men's pay.
 Which of course it was, as they had no other clear reason to care whether they were ruled by Prince Feisal or the Sultan.

-• The Patriot: one of the principal financial motivations for some of the French-Indian war veterans to join Mel Gibson's protagonist was the ability to sell back every English gun or uniform found or recovered.
+• The Patriot (2000): One of the principal financial motivations for some of the French-Indian war veterans to join Martin's militia is the ability to sell back every English gun or uniform found or recovered.

 • Zulus are shown rifling British dead at Isandhwana in Zulu.